thomasWeise/aitoa/book/comparing/time/README.md

 Before applying the algorithm&nbsp;$\algorithmStyle{A}$ that we actually want to investigate to an instance&nbsp;$\instance$ of the problem, we first apply&nbsp;$\algorithmStyle{B}$ to&nbsp;$\instance$ and measure the time&nbsp;$T[\algorithmStyle{B}|\instance]$ it takes on our machine.
 We then can divide the runtime&nbsp;$T[\algorithmStyle{A}|\instance]$ needed by&nbsp;$\algorithmStyle{A}|\instance$ by&nbsp;$T[\algorithmStyle{B}|\instance]$.
 We can then hope that the resulting, normalized runtime is somewhat comparable across machines.
 Of course, this is a problem-specific approach, it does not solve the other problems with measuring runtime directly, and it likely will still not generalize over different computer architectures or programming languages.

-### Consumed Function Evaluations
+### Consumed Function Evaluations {#sec:comparing:time:FEs}

 Instead of measuring how many milliseconds our algorithm needs, we often want a more abstract measure.
 Another idea is to count the so-called (objective) *function evaluations* or FEs for short.